 A single premises can have up to 15 TENs in one year, as long as the total length of the events is not more than 21 days.

 - serving alcohol to members of a private club

 - providing entertainment (e.g. music, dancing or indoor sporting events)

 - serving hot food or drink between 11pm and 5am

 If the premises where the event is to be held are in areas governed by two or more local authorities, applications must be made to both.
-There is also a system of Late Temporary Event Notices which is covered in the guidance for applicants [383kb]

-Unless you submit an electronic application, you must also give a copy of the notice to the police and environmental protection services no later than ten working days before the event - unless you submit a "Late Temporary Event Notice".
+Unless you submit an electronic application, you must also give a copy of the notice to the police and environmental health services no later than ten working days before the event - unless you submit a "Late Temporary Event Notice".

 Late Temporary Event Notice